 Note3: The operation requires that the Voyage Number format is configured in the [System] – [Settings module] – [Number Formats] – [Voyage No Format].

-Note4: There must be at least two ports added to a voyage.
+Note4: There must be at least one port added to a voyage.
 (How to add a port is described in: “How to add a port to a voyage?”)

-Click [Unit]\[Ship]  [Voyage].
+Click [Voyage]  [Voyage] in the main menu

 Double-click the desired voyage in the overview.

 Click the [Approve Voyage] button.
 The voyage will be approved and the “Voyage no” field will be populated automatically.